Begoña Fernández

 Begoña Fernández Molinos (born 22 March 1980 in Vigo) is a former Spanish team handball player.
 She was member of the Spanish national team.

 She played at the 2008 European Women's Handball Championship in the Republic of Macedonia, where the Spanish team defeated Germany in the semifinal, and received silver medals after losing the final.
 She was selected into the all-star-team and named the best pivot of the tournament.

 She was part of the Spanish team that won the bronze medal at the 2012 Summer Olympics.

+She was included in the European Handball Federation Hall of Fame in 2023.